 Wow!
 There seems to be a ton of misinformation about this topic around.
 I’ve seen and heard some pretty far-fetched stuff.
-Keep in mind that all of our Big 3 Upgrade Kits are a direct reflection of our findings in regards to measured performance and our thirty years of experience in upgrading vehicle charging systems, not something we read on the internet.
+Keep in mind that all of our Big 3 Upgrade Kits are a direct reflection of our findings in regards to measured performance and our more than thirty years of experience in upgrading vehicle charging systems, not something we read on the Internet.

 - Disconnect the battery when storing the vehicle.
 This convenience allows you to store the vehicle for an extended period of time without worry of the battery running flat due to parasitic draw of the accessories .
 ECUs, BCMs, PCMs, radios, clocks, etc. all draw a very small amount of current with the vehicle sitting to retain settings or data.